cis3296f24/03-flappy-bird/README.md

 # How to run
 you can clone this repository into your Java IDE

-then in the main folder go to flappymain and run the program to start the game
+then go into the folder named main go to flappymain and run the program to start the game

 when the game starts click play and then select a character with the arrow keys and click play